covid19br/nowcaster/README.md

 at time *t* with delay *d*, *ϕ* is the dispersion parameter.
 The rate *λ*<sub>*t*, *d*</sub> is then parameterized in a log-linear format by a constant term added by structured delay random effects and structured time random effects.
-Hence, the model isgiven by the following:
+Hence, the model is given by the following:

 $$Y\_{t,d} \\sim  NegBinom(\\lambda\_{t,d}, \\phi), \\quad t=1,2,\\ldots,T, \\quad d=1,2,\\ldots,D, \\\\
 \\log(\\lambda\_{t,d}) =  \\alpha + \\beta_t + \\gamma_d$$